arnehuang/arnehuang.github-io/_posts/2018-09-14-The Absurdity of Veganism.md

 Sure, but you claim to be vegan because you _believe_ it reduces suffering, specifically, animal suffering.

-It seems that you're introducing human suffering...
+But what about human suffering...
 - in the farmers that grow the livestock you refuse to eat
-- in the financial markets that run less efficiently because they expect you to eat meat
+- in the financial markets that run less efficiently because society expects you to eat meat
-- in your friends who - being accepting and understanding - go out of their way to cook...
+- in your friends who - being accepting and understanding - spend time learning vegan cooking instead of doing something else...

 <br/>